piyushGit1229/FkNeo/README.md

 - **Fullscreen bypass**
 - **Easy 2 use**

 The 2nd and the last 2nd feature is what makes this extention stand out from others.
-While other extention allows you to switch tab/window, this also allowes you to hide your activity while doinh so
+While other extention allows you to switch tab/window, this also allowes you to hide your activity while doing so

 <a href="https://github.com/ErrorxCode/FkNeo/releases/download/1.2.2/FkNeo-v1.2.2.zip"><img alt="Download extention" height=40 src="https://dabuttonfactory.com/button.png?t=Download extention&f=Open+Sans-Bold&ts=25&tc=fff&hp=45&vp=20&c=11&bgt=unicolored&bgc=15d798"></a>